reflectoring/reflectoring.github.io/content/blog/2024/2024-05-15-java-functional-interfaces.md

 **Method references are a shorthand way to refer to existing methods by their name.** Instead of using lambda expressions, use method references to write code that is more concise and easier to read.
 Use method references to pass executable logic.
 Such deferred method invocation makes them ideal for functional programming scenarios and stream processing.

-Java 8 provides four types of method references.
+Java 8 provides four types method references as follows: static method, instance method of a particular object, instance method of an arbitrary object of a particular type and constructor.

 Let's learn about them.

 ### Reference to a Static Method